ASEAN: Expansion

 On 7 January 1984, Brunei became ASEAN's sixth member and on 28 July 1995, following the end of the Cold War, Vietnam joined as the seventh member.
 Laos and Myanmar (formerly Burma) joined two years later on 23 July 1997.
 Cambodia was to join at the same time as Laos and Myanmar, but a Cambodian coup in 1997 and other internal instability delayed its entry.
 It then joined on 30 April 1999 following the stabilisation of its government.
-Timor-Leste joined ASEAN on 26 October 2025 during the 47th ASEAN Summit as its 11th member, completing a two-decade accession process.
+Timor-Leste joined ASEAN on 26 October 2025 during the 47th ASEAN Summit as its 11th member, it is the latest country to join this association, completing a two-decade accession process.

 In 2006, ASEAN was given observer status at the United Nations General Assembly.
 In response, the organisation awarded the status of "dialogue partner" to the UN.
-The UK and ASEAN are also perusing a dialogue partnership.
+The UK and ASEAN have also pursued a dialogue partnership.

 The ASEAN Charter

 On 15 December 2008, the member states met in Jakarta to launch the charter signed in November 2007, to move closer to "an EU-style community".
 The charter formally established ASEAN as a legal entity, aiming to create a single trade bloc for a region encompassing 500 million people.
 Indonesian president Susilo Bambang Yudhoyono stated: "This is a momentous development when ASEAN is consolidating, integrating, and transforming itself into a community.
 It is achieved while ASEAN seeks a more vigorous role in Asian and global affairs at a time when the international system is experiencing a seismic shift".
 Referring to climate change and economic upheaval, he concluded: "Southeast Asia is no longer the bitterly divided, war-torn region it was in the 1960s and 1970s".

 The 2008 financial crisis was seen as a threat to the charter's goals, and also set forth the idea of a proposed human rights body to be discussed at a future summit in February 2009.
 This proposition caused controversy, although the body would not have the power to impose sanctions or punish countries which violated citizens' rights and would, therefore, be limited in effectiveness.
 The body was established later in 2009 as the ASEAN Intergovernmental Commission on Human Rights (AICHR).

 In November 2012, the commission adopted the ASEAN Human Rights Declaration.
 However, their human rights declaration has been critiqued widely by the international community, with the United Nations High Commissioner for Human Rights stating that the declaration was worded in problematic ways that do not easily align with international norms.
 Likewise, the Human Rights Watch in the United States of America noted several important fundamental rights were omitted or not clearly established.

 The chairmanship of ASEAN rotates among the member states.
-Malaysia holds the position for 2025.
+The Philippines holds the position for 2026.
 Recent ASEAN chairs are as follows: